-9 ways to celebrate Dussehra and the 9 days of Navrathri!
+9 Unique Ways to Celebrate Dussehra and the 9 Days of Navratri!

 Navratri!
 The Dussehra celebrations are upon us.
 So how do we celebrate the festival?
 Well, it depends on what part of the country you are in.
 Better yet, you can pick out the way you wish to celebrate and have fun doing it.
 Isn’t it wonderful how diverse we are, and how we can make it all a part of our lives no matter where we live?!
 In general, it is about the victory of good over evil, the return of a prince to his castle, and the commoner’s gratitude for the everyday tools and implements that we run our lives and livelihoods with.
 There is fasting, but also feasting and fireworks.

 Worshipping the feminine - Durga Puja or Pujo

 If you wish to witness sedate Kolkatta in gay abandon, this is the time for it.
 The city comes alive with different themed puja pandals, and the beautifully turned out people who throng them.
 It is a celebration of Ma Durga in all her forms, and the best way to see all of them is to pandal hop.
 You don’t just satiate your soul and spirit; there is also the delightful bhog that makes it an awesome experience.
 This season, try some pandal hopping in your city and sample the fare.